 Now don’t take this literally.
 If you invest 950 EUR the first month, and 980 the next, you’re still dollar cost averaging.
 The main principle is that you don’t time the market by waiting to invest when the market is high, or investing more than usual when the market is low.

-Two Types of DCA
+Two Types of Dollar Cost Averaging

 There are two scenarios in which you might consider investing with the dollar cost average method.